TurboWarp/docs/docs/website/unshared-projects.md

 **Updated June 1, 2022** - Loading unshared projects in TurboWarp, forkphorus, the packager, and other third-party site will no longer be possible at some point in the future due to upcoming changes to the Scratch API that will make unshared projects actually private.

-We think this is a [good thing](#good-thing), but depending your workflow, you may have to find [workarounds](#workarounds).
+We think this is a [good thing](#good-thing) overall, but you may have to find [workarounds](#workarounds) depending on your workflow.

-### June 1 Update {#june-1}
+## June 1 Update {#june-1}

 :::caution Update

 <!-- https://scratch.mit.edu/discuss/topic/602417/?page=55#post-6356705 -->
 A Scratch Team forum post confirms what we've been speculating for a while: these changes will make unshared projects actually private as they should've been from the start.
 This rest of this page has been updated to reflect this.

 When the changes will happen remains unknown.
 We will not provide time estimates beyond "at some point in the future".
-Blind guesses won't help anyone.

-Angrily venting your disagreement with this change on the forums, similarity, won't help anyone.
+Blind guesses won't help.
+Angrily venting about your disagreement on the forums also won't help.

 There are [good reasons](#good-thing) for this change to be made.
 :::

-### What's actually happening {#whats-happening}
+## What's actually happening {#whats-happening}

 Scratch is changing how project loading works to use a "project token".
 For unshared projects, this token can only be accessed by the owner of the project.

 Access to this token will be required to download a project, which will make it will be impossible to load an unshared project in TurboWarp, forkphorus, scratch-gui, or any other third-party site by knowing just the project ID.
 These changes will affect your own unshared projects even if you are signed into Scratch in the same browser.

-### This is a good thing {#good-thing}
+## This is a good thing {#good-thing}

 Securing unshared projects is a decade overdue.

 Don't pretend that no one has had their project stolen because they didn't know unshared projects aren't actually private even though the Scratch website says "only you can see it".

-Scratch is used primarily by children.
-Some unshared projects include pictures and videos of themselves, their friends, their family, and other personal information under the assumption that unshared projects are actually private.
+Many unshared projects include pictures and videos of children, their friends, their family, and other personal information under the assumption that unshared projects are actually private.

 In most other large websites, "unshared" or "private" things actually being effectively public would be considered a critical security bug and would usually be eligible for a very large bug bounty. ([example](https://bugs.xdavidhu.me/google/2021/01/11/stealing-your-private-videos-one-frame-at-a-time/))

 We've always had the stance that if people want unshared projects to actually be private, they should talk to the Scratch Team, and perhaps enough people did that for the Scratch Team to listen.
-For why TurboWarp never blocked (and still doesn't block) loading unshared projects: [see section below](#why-not-fix)

-### Workarounds {#workarounds}
+## Workarounds {#workarounds}

 Our first priority is making sure that shared projects continue to work with minimal interruption.
 Anything else related to unshared projects will happen later if at all.